Spatial experience design for public spaces

 • As an additional interactive component, I included several '“music stops” throughout the park, to give an incentive to player to roam and discover them

-• I used purple for the music stops as a reference to my other music-based project called Sonidico Music (click here to read more about it) which uses purple as its theme color palette
+• I used purple for the music stops as a reference to my other music-based project called Sorisync Music (click here to read more about it) which uses purple as its theme color palette

 • Some characters show dialog boxes when approached; this helps give the player more context and learn about what goes on in an average day at Miami Lakes Park